PharmGKB/PharmCAT/docs/Disclaimers.md

 3. CPIC is a registered service mark of the U.S. Department of Health & Human Services (HHS).

-## F. PharmGKB Disclaimers and Caveats
+## H. PharmGKB Disclaimers and Caveats

 PharmGKB is a registered service mark of the U.S. Department of Health & Human Services (HHS).